OpenOCL/openocl.github.io/get-started.md

 * Run the StartupOCL.m script: `StartupOCL`
 * Run one of the examples, e.g.: `mainRaceCar`

-If you want to save your path using `savepath` or the Matlab path manager, do this **before** running `StartupOCL` in order to not include the sub-directories.
+If you would like to save your path using `savepath` or the Matlab path manager, do this **before** running `StartupOCL` in order to not include the sub-directories.

 ### Tutorial